ateyssandier/apdex/README.md

 `addAppToHosts` is O(n) because we have to insert the item into the app list

-* If said requirement was removed, we could achieve O(n) time, by simply selecting and moving the top rated app into another list 25 times.
+** If said requirement was removed, we could achieve O(n) time, by simply selecting the top 25 rated apps.

   Accordingly, `addAppToHosts` and `removeAppFromHosts` could then be implremented in O(n), since each hosts sorted app list is of constant size (25).